YouTube Pre-Roll Ad CTA GuideShawn Forno 06.21.2017

 Creating Your CTA: Ask, Ask, Ask

 Now that you’ve defined your video’s (one) goal, ask people to do it.
 Creating an effective pre-roll CTA really is that simple.
-If you want to increase app downloads, make a video that grabs viewers’ attention with a common paint point, then promise to solve their problem with your app.
+If you want to increase app downloads, make a video that grabs viewers’ attention with a common pain point, then promise to solve their problem with your app.
 End the ad with a CTA that says “Get the App.”

 If you want to increase email newsletter signups, ask viewers to sign with a CTA that says “Sign Up Today.”
 It seems obvious, but it’s shocking how many brands create expensive pre-roll ad campaigns that don’t ask viewers to do anything specific.